Alaxouche/Wunduniik/README.md

 MCM have been configured thanks to [MCM Recorder](https://www.nexusmods.com/skyrimspecialedition/mods/61719).
 However if you don't like my settings, it's up top you to change them, but with the amount of MCM, it may take some time.
 Here is my configuration for (almost) all MCM:

+## Updating the List

+If this Modlist receives an update, please check the Changelog before doing anything.
+Always backup your saves or start a new game after updating.

+**Wabbajack will delete all files that are not part of the Modlist when updating!**

+This means that any additional mods you have installed on top of the Modlist will be deleted.
+Your saves will be kept, but please check each update changelog to see if the update is save compatible.
+Your downloads folder will not be touched!

+Updating is like installing.
+You only have to make sure that you select the same path and tick the overwrite existing Modlist button.

+## Editing the List

+I know some of you will surely find things to change because of personnal preferences.
+To help you with the edition of the list, I added some symbols to retreive what kind of mods are on the list:
+- **Mods tagged with ():** those mods are regular Fomods, with only add-ons and options, no patches for other mods.
+- **Mods tagged with []:** those mods are Fomods that include patches for other mods, and they may also include add-ons and options.
+- **Mods Tagged with {}:** those mods are mods not published on the Nexus.

+## Removing the List

+To uninstall the list simply delete the MO2 folder.
+As Wunduniik uses the Stock Game system, which copies a game installation within it's installation folder, it is entirely self contained.

 ## FAQ

 This section is for now empty, but will fill up with the question that will be asked.